IbrahimKhaliliye/Intro-To-ML-and-AI-Lab/README.md

 1. **Setting Up Data**

-   We've provided mock data for this lab.
-Copy the code below into your Python environment:
+   We've prepared mock house data for you.
+Copy this into your Python environment:

    ```python
    import tensorflow as tf